vincentelipe2022/vincentelipe2022/README.md

 (Some professional work cannot be shared publicly due to privacy restrictions.
 The projects below demonstrate my technical capability.)

-🔹 Project Name: react and vite template
+🔹 Project Name: Todo List: React and Vite

 Description: N/A
 Key Features: